Ryanjoo18/nus-math-map/README.md

 ## Overview
 This tool is designed specifically for Mathematics majors.
-To keep the map clean and relevant, the following courses are filtered out:
+To keep the map clean and relevant, the following courses are excluded:
 - Courses targeted at Engineering and Computer Science (e.g., MA15xx).
 - Internship and Research-coded courses.
 - Bridging courses (e.g., MA13xx).